SAP/abap-cleaner/README.md

 [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SAPOSS.abap-cleaner) (recommended).
 Alternatively, you can install it with the following steps:

-1. Make sure Java 21 or higher (e.g. [SapMachine](https://sapmachine.io/) or [Adoptium Temurin](https://adoptium.net/))
-   is installed on your system, and in the app 'Edit the system environment variables' (Windows), System environment variable 'PATH' contains the path to the java.exe (e.g. C:\Program Files\SapMachine\JDK\21\bin)

-2. Download the `.vsix` file for your platform from the latest [release assets](https://github.com/SAP/abap-cleaner/releases), e.g. for Windows, `abapcleaner-vscode-win32.win32.x86_64.vsix`.
+1. Download the `.vsix` file for your platform from the latest [release assets](https://github.com/SAP/abap-cleaner/releases), e.g. for Windows, `abapcleaner-vscode-win32.win32.x86_64.vsix`.

-3. In the VS Code Command Palette, enter 'Extensions: Install from VSIX...' and select the downloaded .vsix file to install the ABAP cleaner extension.
+2. In the VS Code Command Palette, enter 'Extensions: Install from VSIX...' and select the downloaded .vsix file to install the ABAP cleaner extension.

-4. Open an ABAP code document in a VS Code editor and use one of the 'ABAP cleaner: ...' commands, see [usage](docs/usage.md).
+3. Open an ABAP code document in a VS Code editor and use one of the 'ABAP cleaner: ...' commands, see [usage](docs/usage.md).

 The extension is technically independent from